vsergeev/luaradio/CONTRIBUTING.md

 `master` branch is sacrosanct, and will never be rewritten.
 On the other hand, the `devel` branch will be frequently amended and reordered.

-Your pull requests will cherry-picked, rather than merged, and may be reshuffled in history before release.
+Your pull requests will be cherry-picked, rather than merged, and may be reshuffled in history before release.
 GitHub may not like this, but I find the history much more useful.